VPN Demand Surges Around the World

 Date: 27-28 March 2021

-Authorities in Bangladesh blocked Facebook and Facebook Messenger on March 26 amid protests over a state visit by Indian Prime Minister Narendra Modhi.
-The social media shutdown prompted a 738% spike in demand for VPN services as Bangladeshis sought to circumvent the attempts to quell protests that have sparked clashes with security forces.
-At least 10 people died as Islamist groups protested Modhi’s treatment of Muslims in India.
+Authorities in Bangladesh blocked Facebook and Facebook Messenger on March 26 amid a public outcry over a state visit by the Indian Prime Minister.
+The social media shutdown prompted a 738% spike in demand for VPN services.

 VPN demand increase: 61%